-It is where visitors are first directed upon clicking a particular link in email or advertisement.
+It is where visitors are first directed upon clicking a particular link in email, online ad or sales funnel.

 Businesses can create and run numerous different landing pages but all only thrive into one goal, which is to bring a visitor into the sales funnel and eventually convert leads into sales.

 Though the landing page main goal is to convince visitors to give their information to the service provider or company in exchange for a particular high-value offer.

 Still, the end point in mind is to have these visitors to purchase immediately.

 This is usually the most effective way of converting a person into qualified leads.

 In fact, according to MarketingSherpa study, an optimized landing page can boost conversation rate by 40% on an average.

 Simply put, getting a person to visit your website is relatively meaningless he or she doesn’t or was not able to interact with the website.